 These ideas need to be updated as products change.
-If you have questions consult your upline.
-This file includes Left/Right game, kid classes, etc. Also see Level 2 Classes and the Consultant Section.
+This file includes Left/Right game, kid classes, level 2 classes, etc. Also see Workshops and other files in the Consultant Section.

 (created by CMC Alison N. L. to give to class coordinators)

 And pictures are special too.

 If you want to tell others this message,